Study Guide for Evidence for Nursing PICO assignment

-Step 2: View Virtual Tutorials of Searching in Databases via UTS LIbrary's YouTube channel
+Step 1: View Tutorials via UTS Library's YouTube channel

 How do I access library databases?

-The databases you will use are located at UTS library> Find Databases > Nursing, Midwifery and Health> Evidence Based Practice , use your UTS email login to log on the databases.
+The databases you will use are located at UTS library> Find Databases > Health> Evidence Based Practice , use your UTS email login to log on the databases.

-How many keywords should I use to search my scenario?
+How many keywords/concepts should I use to search my scenario?

 What should I do if my search retrieves no result?

-This happens when your keyword is too narrow.
-Try to do these:
+This happens when your keyword is too narrow - or if you have combined too many concepts.
+Try doing one of these:

 - Choose a broader concept